 Lightweight, Low Torque, Shielded and Sealed Plastic Bearings

-Bearing shields and seals prevent dirt and liquid getting into the bearing, where they can cause increased wear.
-They can also be used to keep lubricant in the bearing to ensure it runs freely.
+Sealed & shielded plastic bearings prevent dirt and liquid getting into the bearing, where they will cause increased wear.
+They are also used to keep lubricant in the bearing to ensure it runs freely.

 Whether a shield or a seal is used depends on the type of contaminant: